aerialgermany/osm-noflyzones/README.md

 ## 📤 Export & Integration

 - Download **GeoJSON** or **KML** files based on your current map selection.
-- Buffer zones are automatically created for roads, railways, waterways, and powerlines.
+- Buffer zones are automatically created for roads, railways, waterways, powerlines, and wind turbines (50 m fixed).
 - You can upload the exported files into [FlightPlanEditor.de](https://www.flightplaneditor.de) to plan and manage your drone missions.

 ---